 For more information on who is eligible, visit the Pennsylvania Department of Health website.

-Under guidance from New York state officials, we are vaccinating people who are eligible under the New York State Department of Health website.
+Under guidance from New York state officials, we are vaccinating people age 12 and older.
+For more information, visit New York State Department of Health website.

 If you are a New York resident, you can call 833-697-4829 or visit ny.gov/vaccine for information about vaccine distribution.
 If you live in Chautauqua County, you can call 866-604-6789 or visit chqgov.com for vaccine distribution information in your county.